snofang/convex-hull/README.md

 # Convex Hull
-Elixir implementation of various algorithms to find the convex hull of a set of points.
+Elixir implementation of various algorithms to find the convex hull of a shape from a set of points.

 ## Algorithms
 Currently the project implementes two different algorithms.